Skip to content

 Why PBIS is grounded in behavioral science

-PBIS draws from applied behavior analysis (ABA) principles, which means it's built on decades of research about how behavior actually changes.
-This includes defining exactly what behaviors you're targeting, selecting environmental changes that systematically alter those behaviors, and measuring both how well you're implementing strategies and how students are responding.
+PBIS draws from applied behavior analysis (ABA) principles, built on decades of research about how behavior actually changes.
+This includes defining exactly what behaviors you're targeting, selecting environmental changes that systematically alter those behaviors, and measuring both implementation quality and student response.

 This scientific foundation distinguishes PBIS from arbitrary discipline approaches.
 You're not guessing what might work or relying on punishments that feel satisfying but don't change patterns.
 You're using evidence-based strategies and checking whether they're actually producing results.